dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

       content: (
         <div>
           <strong>This is the second item's accordion body.</strong> It is
-          hidden by default, but shown when title is clicked.
+          hidden by default, but shown when the title is clicked.
 It will also be hidden if the title is clicked again or when another item is clicked.
-          You can pass HTML tags in the content such as <u>underline tag</u>,{' '}
+You can pass HTML tags in the content such as{' '}
-          <i>italic</i>, or even another list like this:
+          <u>underline tag</u>, <i>italic</i>, or even another list like this:
           <ul>
             <li>Bread</li>
             <li>Eggs</li>